ila36IX/Notes/Networking/TCP&IP model/IPv4 Protocol.md

 Broadcast transmission refers to a device sending a message to all the devices on a network in one-to-all communications.

 A broadcast packet has a destination IP address with all ones (1s) in the host portion, or 32 one (1) bits (255.255.255.255).

+Routers will not forward an IPv4 broadcast packet by default.

 ## Routing to the Internet